 Have you ever had to use a court appointed attorney?
 What was your experience?

-All court records are are public and available to anyone who requests them.
+All court records are public and available to anyone who requests them.
 Court records contain a court case file with a sheet called a docket sheet and all of the motions, documents, and evidence that have been filed in the case.
 You can access your court records using the Montgomery County website, or by going to the Montgomery County Clerk of Court where the case was filed.

 Clerk of Court